Soneso/stellar-ios-mac-sdk/README.md

 github "soneso/stellar-ios-mac-sdk" ~> 1.1.4
 ```

-Run `carthage update` to build the framework and drag the built `stellar-ios-mac-sdk.framework` into your Xcode project.
+Run `carthage update` to build the framework and drag the build `stellar-ios-mac-sdk.framework` into your Xcode project.

 ### Manual